jackhmiller/My-DS-Blog/_posts/2018-07-21-bayesian-opt.md

   return (best_hp_setting, best_m)
 ```

-> [!Note]
-Grid and random search are naive yet comprehensive.
+> Grid and random search are naive yet comprehensive.
 However, their computational time increases exponentially with a growing parameter space.
 They also don't utilize search results from previous iterations.

 ## Introducing Bayesian hyperparameter optimization
 Hyperparameter optimization has proven to be one of the most successful applications of Bayesian  optimization (BO).
 While BO is an area of research decades old, it has seen a resurgence that coincides with the resurgence in neural networks granted new life by modern computation: the extreme cost of training these models demands efficient routines for hyperparameter tuning.